Archivematica language metadata not exporting properly to AtoM

 [g] Legacy categories: Data management

-#4 Updated by David Juhasz almost 8 years ago
+#4 Updated by David Juhasz about 8 years ago

 - Sponsored set to No